James Vila Blake: Biography

+After the Haymarket Square bombing in Chicago in 1886, Blake joined with fellow Unitarian radicals Jenkin Lloyd Jones and William Mackintire Salter in striving to save the lives of the convicted anarchists.
+Historian Allen Ruff writes, "A meeting at the Third Unitarian to protest the death penalty and insist that the [Haymarket] trial had been unjust and unfair 'brought down violent opposition and condemnation upon the head of its pastor', James Vila Blake."

-It is certain, however, that he was in Chicago on October 25, 1896.
-According to a contemporary report, he exhibited cool presence of mind when a serious fire broke out during a service.
-He was the last to leave the building, which by that time was full of smoke.
-Seconds later, it burst into flames and was consumed.
+A decade later, Blake was celebrated for heroism.
+A news report from October 1896 said he exhibited cool presence of mind when a fire broke out during a service.
+He was the last to leave the church, which by that time was full of smoke.
+Seconds later, the building burst into flames and was consumed.

-He published many essays on religious and other subjects, sermons, poems, and plays.

-Notably, he collaborated with Frederick Lucian Hosmer and William Channing Gannett in the compilation and editing of Unity Hymns and Chorals for the Congregation and the Home (1880), an influential hymnbook which was reprinted several times.
-It includes several of his own hymns.
-A revised edition was issued in 1911.
+Blake produced over 20 volumes of poems, sermons, essays, plays, and hymns.
+Many of his books were published by the radical Chicago-based firm, Charles H. Kerr & Co.
+Blake collaborated with Frederick Lucian Hosmer and William Channing Gannett in the compilation and editing of Unity Hymns and Chorals for the Congregation and the Home (1880), a popular hymnbook—which included several of Blake's hymns—that circulated widely and was reprinted multiple times.

+James Blake died in Chicago on April 28, 1925.

+Legacy

-While pastor at Evanston, he penned a Covenant which has been adopted by many Unitarian Congregations:
+While pastor at Evanston, Blake penned a Covenant that has been adopted by many Unitarian Congregations: